Stock market today: Wall Street climbs and heads for its first gain in 5 days

 Some Big Tech companies have since said they still plan to invest billions of dollars into AI, an encouraging signal for the industry.

-Off-price retailer TJX rose 1.5% after joining the parade.
-The company behind TJ Maxx and Marshalls also said it plans to increase its dividend 13% and announced a program to buy up to $2.5 billion of its stock.
+Off-price retailer TJX rose 3.6% after joining the parade.
+The company behind TJ Maxx and Marshalls additionally said it plans to increase its dividend 13% and announced a program to buy up to $2.5 billion of its stock.

 Worries have been rising about whether U.S. shoppers may cut back on their spending given stubbornly high inflation and jitters about the economy’s prospects.
 But TJX CEO Ernie Herrman said his company has benefited from its off-price model and sees many opportunities to grow over the long term.